Wondering how to reduce bounce rate?

 Not Satisfying Search Intent

 Another reason behind high bounce rates could be that you are offering people exactly what they are looking for right at the beginning of the article.
-This challenge can be overcome by offering visitors a reason to keep scrolling down and reading the rest of the article.
+This challenge can be overcome by offering visitors a reason to keep scrolling and reading the rest of the article.

 Poor Site Design